What is 'candida overgrowth' or 'yeast syndrome' and can cutting out certain foods really help? Discover the truth behind this controversial diet.

 There are no clinical studies to support the effectiveness of this 'candida diet', although anecdotal reports suggest people may feel better.
 Whether these improvements have more to do with cutting out refined and processed foods, alcohol and sugars, rather than any specific impact on the levels of candida, is strongly debated.

-Studies looking at the influence our diet has on our resident microflora are in their infancy, although an interesting connection has been reported between higher levels of candida and the recent consumption of carbohydrates.
+Studies looking at the influence of environmental factors such as our diet on our resident microflora are in their infancy, although an interesting connection has been reported between higher levels of candida and the recent consumption of carbohydrates.

-In conjunction with the 'candida diet', complementary practitioners often suggest the use of probiotics (beneficial gut bacteria) and natural anti-fungal agents like garlic.
-Again, whether these actually have a direct impact on candida levels is debated.
+In conjunction with the 'candida diet', complementary practitioners often suggest the use of probiotics (beneficial gut bacteria) and natural anti-fungal agents like garlic and coconut oil.
+Again, whether these actually have a direct impact on candida levels in the human gut is debated, and more research is needed.

 Read more about the health benefits of probiotics.